CLM Market Report 2026: What Gartner, Forrester, and IDC Say

 Despite this progress, most analyst reports still do not include actual pricing figures.
 They evaluate whether pricing is transparent and predictable, but they leave the specific numbers for buyers to discover during the sales process.
 For actual pricing data, our CLM pricing guide provides more direct comparisons.

-Mid-Market Is the Fastest-Growing Segment
+The Mid-Market Is Where the Movement Is

 CLM Vendor Positioning Across Analyst Reports